-Chemo- and regioselectivity in CHT functionalization may be obtained via biocatalytic processes [68].
-Interesting approaches affording non-random N-acylation patterns start from polyglucosamine polymers, i.e., fully deacetylated chitin, that can be chemoand regioselectively amidated to chemically defined CHT through chitin deacetylase [69].
-Oxidases [70] are interesting enzymes for the chemoselective amine derivatization with phenolic compounds (Scheme 5, inset): gallates, cinnamyl derivatives (i.e., caffeic acid, chlorogenic acid), ferulic acid, hexyloxy phenol, menaquinone, quercetin, and tyrosine containing (macro)molecules have been chemoselectively introduced as N-substituents.
-Different oxidases, such as tyrosinases [71], laccases [72], or horseradish peroxidases [73] were proposed (Scheme 5) [74].
-Most of these derivatives have antioxidant and antimicrobial properties, thus improving the biological activity of CHT with features that can be exploited in both the biomedical and food packaging sectors.
+Chemo- and regioselectivity in CHT functionalization may be obtained via biocatalytic processes [67].
+Interesting approaches affording non-random N-acylation patterns start from polyglucosamine polymers, i.e. fully deacetylated chitin, that can be chemo-and regioselectively amidated to chemically defined CHT through chitin deacetylase [68].
+Oxidases [69] are interesting enzymes for the chemoselective amine derivatization with phenolic compounds (Scheme 5, inset): gallates, cinnamyl derivatives (i.e. caffeic acid, chlorogenic acid) ferulic acid, hexyloxy phenol, menaquinone, quercetin, and tyrosine containing (macro)molecules have been chemoselectively introduced as N-substituents.
+Different oxidases, such as tyrosinases [70], laccases [71], or horseradish peroxidases [72] have been proposed (Scheme 5) [73].
+Most of these derivatives have antioxidant and antimicrobial properties, thus improving the-biological activity of <a href="https://cht.nih.gov/cht